Campaign of the Month: October 2017

 In her mortal life, Meadows was an orderly at a small 19th century insane asylum.
 Vidal heard stories of the cool vigor with which the woman manhandled even the most disturbed—or heavily muscled—of its patients.
 After learning that she had once tracked an escaped inmate across town, subdued him with no assistance, and brought him back to the asylum, the prince decided that he could use a Kindred like Caitlin Meadows.

 It is unknown who Embraced Meadows or what incentive Vidal offered the fledgling Gangrel to assume such a reviled office, but she has faithfully served her master since the closing years of the nineteenth century.
-The most frequent targets of her wrath are Caitiff and foreign Kindred who fail to present themselves, as well as the yearly Sabbat incursions during Mardi Gras.
+The most frequent targets of her wrath are Caitiff, thin-bloods, and foreign Kindred who fail to present themselves, as well as the yearly Sabbat incursions during Mardi Gras.
 Her duties have grown considerably since the appearance of thin-blooded vampires in the mid-late ‘90s.
-Many Camarilla princes ceased their policy of active extermination against the thin-blooded following the 2011 Venice conclave, but Vidal is not one off them, and Meadows continues to kill the last generations wherever she finds them (save fir those rare few who bear a crescent brand).
+Many Camarilla princes ceased their policy of active extermination against the thin-blooded following the 2011 Venice conclave, but Vidal is not one off them, and Meadows continues to kill the last generations wherever she finds them (save for those rare few who bear a crescent brand).
 Vidal is well-pleased with his scourge’s efforts, both for their direct results—something has to keep the vagrants’ numbers down—and for the fear they strike into his enemies’ hearts.

 Or at least, all this was true until recently.